RealNZ: International Antarctic Centre

+In October 2015, Real Journeys purchased the International Antarctic Centre from Christchurch Airport.
+The company announced in July 2023 that they intended to sell the International Antarctic Centre.
+In October 2024 it was announced that the facility had been sold to the owners of the Willowbank Wildlife Reserve for an undisclosed sum.

 Management

 The Chief Executive of the Real Journeys group (rebranded as Wayfare Group) between 2012 and 2020 was Richard Lauder, who led the group through a period of major acquisitions.

 In October 2020, Stephen England-Hall who was previously the Chief Executive of Tourism New Zealand, announced that he would be taking up the Chief Executive role.
+He resigned in March 2023.

 In the 2021 New Year Honours, the General Manager of Real Journeys and Go Orange, Paul Norris, was appointed a Member of the New Zealand Order of Merit, for services to the tourism industry and conservation.

 Travel and excursions

 The company offers a wide range of tourist travel, excursion and adventure activities including: